Ground source heat pumps draw the heat from the Earth to heat your home.

 A full range of air conditioning, boiler, radiator, underfloor heating and fan coil services available.

 A heat pump is a device that is designed to use a refrigeration cycle to effectively transform low-temperature energy into higher-temperature energy.
-In fact, ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
+Ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
 These devices move heat that already exists rather than producing emissions that contribute to global warming through producing emissions caused by burning a fuel.

 Ground source heating systems are electrically powered and work by tapping the natural heat that is stored in the earth to heat your home.
 In addition to heating your home, a heat pump in Essex can also cool your home during the summer months, as well as heating your swimming pool and your domestic hot water.

 The system extracts this heat from the earth using, for example, a ground loop.
 This is a continuous closed loop made of a special kind of piping that is buried in the ground, in your garden.
 As water circulates through these underground pipes, it absorbs the heat from the earth surrounding the pipe.
-A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the ground source pump transfers the heat from the water into your heating circuit.
+A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the ground source pump transfers the heat from the water into your heating circuit for renewable heat.

 There are two options for installing the ground loops: Installing them in bore holes of up to 90m deep; or burying them in trenches measuring up to 2m deep.
 The method that will be used for your ground loop will depend on the amount of space available in your garden, but both methods are equally efficient.